AntonC9018/Dungeon-Hopper/logic/action/sequence/README.md

 Now take the case of, e.g., an armadillo:
 1. Turn to player, stand still
 2. Attack / Dig / Move
+3. Don't do anything at all for 2 loops

 The first step is more complex